-10. Refrigeration units are maintained at 41° F or below and freezers are maintained at 0° F or below.
-Sarrey in 134 Contraction of the PHYSICAL ENVIRONMENT/FOOD AND NUTRITION (Cont'd.)
+Refrigeration units are maintained at 41° F or below and freezers are maintained at 0° F or below.
+PHYSICAL ENVIRONMENT/FOOD AND NUTRITION (Cont'd.)
 YES NO N/A COMMENTS 11.
 Cleaning supplies are stored separately from food.
-(HOL) 12.
-There is no evidence of rodent or insect infestation.
-CC (B) 13.
-Prepared food is stored in clean, covered containers that are clearly labeled and marked with date of preparation. a appears MEAL OBSERVATION YES NO N/A COMMENTS When observing a meal, answer all qu If non-meal review, answer questions marked wit 14.
-Posted Menu: Observ ed Meal: Same as posted menu 15.
-The observed meal was served at the proper time. - 16.
+12. There is no evidence of rodent or insect infestation.
+Prepared food is stored in clean, covered containers that are clearly labeled and marked with date of preparation.
+MEAL OBSERVATION YES NO N/A COMMENTS When observing a meal, answer all qu If a non-meal review, answer questions marked w 14.
+Posted Menu: e as posted menu 15.
+The observed meal was served at the proper time. Γ 1 T - 16.
 The weekly Menu Planning Worksheet is up-to-date.
-(33) 502 17.
-The observed meal corresponds to the posted menu.
-Coloring and 18.
+17. The observed meal corresponds to the posted menu. - - 18.
 The observed meal contains all required components, served in the required quantities.
-If no, list any missing and/or inadequate components: 19.
-If applicable, parent notes and/or medical statements are 20. maintained on file authorizing menu substitutions.
+If no, list any missing and/or inadequate components: If applicable, parent notes and/or medical statements are maintained on file authorizing menu substitutions.
 All the meals in the posted weekly or monthly menu meet the minimum CCFP meal pattern requirements.
-Refer to Meal Pattern 2003 and Menu Review Guidance.
+Refer to Meal Pattern and Menu Review Guidance.
 Meals eaten away from the site and claimed for reimbursement adhere to all CCFP meal requirements.
-22. Ready-to-eat cereal products served contain no more than 6 grams of sugar per dry ounce.
-23. At least one grain serving per day, across all eating occasions, is 100% whole grain or whole grain-rich.
+Ready-to-eat cereal products served contain no more than 6 grams of sugar per dry ounce. Ì 23.
+At least one grain serving per day, across all eating occasions, is 100% whole grain or whole grain-rich.
 This is also clearly identified on posted menu.
-12/54 24.
-Grain-based desserts are not served as part of a reimbursable meal."
+Grain-based desserts are not served as part of a reimbursable meal.
 25. Juice is served no more than once a day.
-Flavored milk is not served to children under 6 years of age.
-27. If served, flavored milk is fat-free (skim) milk or low-fat (1%) and 28. served only to children 6 years and older.
-Low-fat (1%) or fat-free (skim) unflavored milk is being served to children age 2 and older and unflavored whole milk is served to children age one.
+26. Flavored milk is not served to children under 6 years of age.
+If served, flavored milk is fat-free (skim) milk or low-fat (1%) and served only to children 6 years and older.
+28. Low-fat (1%) or fat-free (skim) unflavored milk is being served to children age 2 and older and unflavored whole milk is served to children age one.
 29. If using commercially processed/main dish combination foods, the provider follows regulatory guidelines.
-30. The provider complies with all applicable infant-feeding requirements.
-31. An accurate meal count is recorded daily. and the state 100 TRAINING AND MONITORING YES NO N/A COMMENTS 32.
+The provider complies with all applicable infant-feeding requirements.
+31. An accurate meal count is recorded daily.
+TRAINING AND MONITORING YES NO N/A COMMENTS 32.
 Provider has attended required sponsor training.
-19345632 33.
-Issues of non-compliance noted on previous reviews have been fully and permanently corrected.
-CIVIL RIGHTS YES NO N/A COMMENTS The WIC flier and Building for the Future letter are conspicuously posted or distributed to parents.
-36. The provider allows equal access to its site and provides meals regardless of race, color, national origin, sex, disability, age, or reprisal or retaliation for prior civil rights activity in any program or activity conducted or funded by USDA,
+33. Issues of non-compliance noted on previous reviews have been fully and permanently corrected.
+CIVIL RIGHTS YES МО N/A COMMENTS The WIC flier and Building for the Future letter are conspicuously posted or distributed to parents. and the same of th 35.
+The provider allows equal access to its site and provides meals regardless of race, color, national origin, sex, disability, age, or reprisal or retaliation for prior civil rights activity in any program or activity conducted or funded by USDA.